fkie-cad/bountyhunter/README.md

 To add a new agenda, implement the respective abilities, e.g., for exploiting a known vulnerability, and create a new entry in the `agendas` list.
 Then, add the ability IDs, a name, and the requirements.
 The Bounty Hunter will autonomously decide if an agenda is valid and will consider executing it during the Initial Access phase.

+# Contributing
+We welcome any contributions, questions and ideas.
+If you have any questions or want to contact us, feel free to open an issue or a pull request.

+# License
+Released under Apache-2.0 license.
+For more information see LICENSE.